veelenga/veelenga.github.io/_posts/2020-09-30-joining-polymorphic-associations.markdown

 ## Wrap up

-In this article we talked about 3 possible solutions to deal with the polymorphic associations in ActiveRecord:
+In this article we discussed 3 possible solutions to deal with the polymorphic associations in ActiveRecord:

-* using `include`
+* using `includes`
 * defining a new association with a scope
 * defining a new association with a self ref